ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Preprocessing data
 ~~~~~~~~~~~~~~~~~~

-Ray Data supports a wide range of preprocessing operations that can be used to transform your data prior to training.
+Ray Data supports a wide range of preprocessing operations that you can use to transform data prior to training.

 - For general preprocessing, see :ref:`Transforming Data <transforming_data>`.
 - For tabular data, see :ref:`Preprocessing Structured Data <preprocessing_structured_data>`.